One in eight adults are a carer and carers save the economy £132bn per year.1

 - Working with the CCG to introduce a carers card which will allow health services to recognise carers if they pass through the system.
 This also enables healthcare staff to ask about the person cared for if carer has to go to hospital.

-- Working with other health professionals to provide information and training sessions for patients (for exampe on manual handling, medicines management, benefits advice, health checks)
+- Working with other health professionals to provide information and training sessions for patients (for example on manual handling, medicines management, benefits advice, health checks).

-- The RCGP has a useful carers site, which contains resources for carer support, including carer identification, a training DVD and the Supporting Carers Action Guide
+- The RCGP has a useful carers site, which contains resources for carer support

 - Carers UK: National charity providing information and support, and campaigning for better recognition for carers.
 Adviceline: 0808 808 7777 email: firstname.lastname@example.org.
 Monday to Friday, 10am - 4pm